 - Analyze the category of religion and the field of interreligious studies, including the histories and theoretical models that inform them; - Recognize and appreciate the contours of religious difference both within and between particular traditions; - Recognize and explain the ways in which religious traditions and interreligious encounters are embedded within cultural, political and - economic systems; - Critique existing models for understanding and facilitating interreligious - encounter and offer constructive suggestions for improving these models. - Demonstrate leadership skills in communities or organizations consisting of or engaging with persons or groups who orient around religion differently.

-3.2.16.2 - Minor in Interfaith Leadership

-Grades: Students must earn a grade of C- or above for classes to count towards the minor

-Total Credit Hours: The following 22 credit hours of coursework are required to fulfill the minor in Interfaith Leadership, including at least 4 credit hours at the 3000-4000 level.
+3.2.16.2 - Minor in Interfaith Leadership Grades: Students must earn a grade of C- or above for classes to count towards the minor Total Credit Hours: The following 22 credit hours of coursework are required to fulfill the minor in Interfaith Leadership, including at least 4 credit hours at the 3000-4000 level.
+Requirements:

-Students declaring a minor will need to seek approval of a study plan from the Director of the program.

-- I. REL 1210: Introduction to Interfaith Leadership (4cr) or REL 1110: Exploring Religion (4cr) - II.
-Four credits in each of the following categories (at least one at 3000 level or above, see Interfaith Leadership Elective Course List below) (12cr) - A. Leadership Within Diverse Communities (courses that focus on both theory and practical skill development) - B. Religious Literacy (courses that explore the depth of a particular tradition) - C. Religion in Context (courses that take up religion in relation to a particular issue or concern)
+Students declaring a minor will need to seek approval of a study plan from the Director of the program. - I. REL 1210: Introduction to Interfaith Leadership (4cr) or REL 1110: Exploring Religion (4cr) - II.
+Four credits in each of the following categories (at least one at 3000 level or above, see Interfaith Leadership Elective Course List below) (12cr) - A. Leadership Within Diverse Communities (courses that focus on both theory and practical skill development) - B. Religious Literacy (courses that explore the depth of a particular tradition) - C. Religion in Context (courses that take up religion in relation to a particular issue or concern) - III.

-- III.
 An addition four credits from the Religious Studies course listing or from the Interfaith Leadership Elective Course List below (4cr) - IV.
-Advanced Applied Learning Experience: PEG 3 community engagement experience, or work experience (through semester-long crew placement or internship of at least 50 hours) related to Interfaith Leadership learning outcomes. - V. REL 4251 Interfaith Leadership Capstone (2cr)

-Interfaith Leadership Elective Course List:
+Advanced Applied Learning Experience: PEG 3 community engagement experience, or work experience (through semester-long crew placement or internship of at least 50 hours) related to Interfaith Leadership learning outcomes. - V. REL 4251 Interfaith Leadership Capstone (2cr) Interfaith Leadership Elective Course List:

-Leadership Within Diverse Communities:

-EDU 3150: Culturally Competent Educators EDU 2600: Experiential Teaching Methods ENS 1260: Introduction to Environmental Education GBL 2890: Intercultural Development: Engagement and Communication for Social Justice ODL 3100: Leadership for Adventure Education ODL 2250: Universal Adventure Programming SWK 2100: Resist.
+Leadership Within Diverse Communities: EDU 2600: Experiential Teaching Methods EDU 3150: Multicultural Education and Equity Pedagogy ENS 1260: Introduction to Environmental Education GBL 2010: Intercultural Communication GBL 2890: Intercultural Development: Engagement and Communication for Social Justice ODL 3100: Leadership for Adventure Education ODL 2250: Universal Adventure Programming SWK 2100: Resist.
 Reform.
-Revolt: History of Social Welfare SWK 2020: Skills for Communication and Partnering SWK 3050: From Cradle to Grave: Human Behavior in the Social Environment I The Life Course SWK 3060: What We Do Here: Human Behavior in the Social Environment II Social Contexts Or other courses, including special topics courses, as approved by the Director of the minor.
+Revolt: History of Social Welfare SWK 2020: Skills for Communication and Partnering SWK 3050:Human Behavior and the Social Environment I: The Life Course 4cr SWK 3060: Human Behavior in the Social Environment II: Social Contexts Or other courses, including special topics courses, as approved by the Director of the minor.
 Religious Literacy:

-ENG 1300: Scriptural and Doctrinal Backgrounds to Western Culture INT 3160: Cultures of Classical Islam PHL 2610: Eastern Philosophy REL 1110: Exploring Religions REL 2090: Introduction to Islam REL 2380: History and Literature of Buddhism Or other courses, including special topics courses, as approved by the director of the minor.
+REL 1110: Exploring Religions REL 2090: Introduction to Islam REL 2380: History and Literature of Buddhism Or other courses, including special topics courses, as approved by the Director of the minor.
 Religion in Context: